-The connectivity, policy sync, and health status of the VEN can be monitored from the PCE web console.
+You can monitor the connectivity, policy sync, and health status of the VEN from the PCE web console.
 To view VEN health status, see the VEN list page for your managed environment.
 From the PCE web console menu, choose Workloads and VENs > VENs.
 The VEN list page appears.

-For more information about managing VENs on workloads, see "About VEN Administration on Workloads" in .
+For more information about managing VENs on workloads, see "About VEN Administration on Workloads" in VEN Administration Guide.